 • Tech.
 Sgt.
 Ashley B. Pruitt, 34, Bardstown, Kentucky

-Koval, Angst, and Simmons were part of the 121st Air Refuelling Wing at Rickenbacker Air National Guard Base in Columbus, Ohio.
-Klinner, Savino, and Pruitt served with the 6th Air Refuelling Wing at MacDill Air Force Base in Florida.
+Koval, Angst, and Simmons served with the 121st Air Refuelling Wing based at Rickenbacker Air National Guard in Columbus, Ohio.
+Klinner, Savino, and Pruitt were part of the 6th Air Refuelling Wing at MacDill Air Force Base, Florida.

-The KC-135 refuelling plane went down on March 12 near Turaibil, close to the Iraqi-Jordanian border, during operations targeting Iran.
-The crew was flying over friendly territory on a combat mission when the crash occurred.
+The deadly KC-135 refuelling plane went down on March 12 near Turaibil, close to the Iraqi-Jordanian border.
+The crew was carrying out a combat mission over friendly territory targeting Iran.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.